Bridging loans for Property Payout

-Property bridging loans are perfect for those clients that have recently sold their homes and have found their dream property that they would like to purchase, but they don’t have sufficient capital to put down a deposit on the new property.
+Property bridging loans are perfect for South Africans that have recently sold their homes and are awaiting their payout.
+If you have found your dream property and would like to purchase it, a property bridging loan will allow you to put down a deposit on the new property.

-The time it takes between the sale and the transfer of the funds to your bank account can sometimes be very long and this means that your capital is tied up and you won’t have extra cash on hand to put down a deposit on your new dream home.
+Between the sale of your house and the transfer of the funds to your bank account may be up to three months.
+This means that your capital is tied up and you won’t have extra cash on hand to put down a deposit on your new dream home.

 A bridging loan allows you to borrow money against your tied up funds.
-This is a short-term financial solution that allows our clients to have access to the funds they need when they need them.
+This is a short-term loan that allows our clients to have access to the funds they need when they need them.

-A bridging finance loan allows clients access to the funds they will receive from the sale of their property before the registration and transfer process has been completed.
-This loan can be used to help pay for the transfer costs or to put a deposit on a new property.
+Property bridging finance allows clients access to the funds they will receive from the sale of their property before the registration and transfer process has been completed.
+This quick loan can be used to help pay for the transfer costs or to put a deposit on a new property.

 Most bridging loans allow you to borrow up to 80% of the property you will receive when you sell your property.

-A bridging finance loan is a short-term loan normally taken over 3 to 4 weeks while you are waiting for the money from the sale of your property to reflect in your bank account.
-The loan gets its clever name because in a sense it creates a bridge for the client by helping them with their cash flow for the time that the funds are held up.
-It can take 6 weeks or more to receive the cash from the sale of your home, so a bridging loan is perfect to bridge that gap in between.
+A bridging finance loan is a short-term loan that normally lasts only a few weeks while you are waiting for the money from the sale of your property to reflect in your bank account.
+It creates a bridge for the client by providing cash flow for the owner during the time that his or her funds are held up.
+It can take 12 weeks or more to receive the cash from the sale of your home, so a bridging loan is perfect to bridge the gap.

 Who is eligible to apply?

-You will need to meet certain criteria in order to apply for bridging finance.
+You will need to meet certain criteria in order to apply for a bridging loan.
 You may apply if you are a real estate agent or an estate agency that is waiting for commission on a property that you have sold.
-You may apply if you are a property owner that has sold their property and they are waiting for the money to be released.
+You may apply if you are a property owner that has sold their property and they are waiting for the money to be paid out.

 This loan can also be applied for by those clients wishing to take out a further mortgage or bond on your existing property.